-I don't teach because teaching is not easy for me (TS).
-Teaching is the most difficult of the various ways I have attempted to earn my living: mechanic, carpenter, writer (major supporting statement 1).
-For me, teaching is a red-eye, sweaty-palm, sinking-stomach profession (major supporting statements 2).

-Red-eye, because I never feel ready to teach no matter how late I stay up preparing (minor supporting statement 1).
-Sweaty-palm, because I'm always nervous before I enter the classroom, sure that I will be found out for the fool that I am (minor supporting statement 2).
-Sinking-stomach, because I leave the classroom an hour later convinced that I was even more boring than usual (minor supporting statement 3).
+I don't teach because teaching is not easy for me.
+Teaching is the most difficult of the various ways I have attempted to earn my living: mechanic, carpenter, writer.
+For me, teaching is a red-eye, sweaty-palm, sinking-stomach profession.
+Red-eye, because I never feel ready to teach no matter how late I stay up preparing.
+Sweaty-palm, because I'm always nervous before I enter the classroom, sure that I will be found out for the fool that I am.
+Sinking-stomach, because I leave the classroom an hour later convinced that I was even more boring than usual.

-3. Coherence
+3. Writing Awareness: Coherence

 Coherence of a paragraph refers to the proper arrangement of sentences.
 That is, each sentence in a paragraph naturally leads to the next sentence in explaining the controlling idea.
 To achieve coherence, all sentences in a paragraph should be arranged in a logical order.
 It mainly focuses on the organization of a paragraph, which is the key to coherence of a paragraph.
+There are two basic ways of achieving coherence.